KejPi/AbracaDABra/README.md

 </p>

 Default storage folder is OS dependent:
-* MacOS: `$HOME/Downloads/AbracaDABra/`
+* macOS: `$HOME/Downloads/AbracaDABra/`
 * Windows: `%USERPROFILE%\Downloads\AbracaDABra\`
 * Linux: `$HOME/Downloads/AbracaDABra/`

 Overwrite checkbox enables overwriting of the files with the same name.
-If it is not checked (default), the new file with existing name will be ignored.
+If it is not checked (default), new file with existing name will be ignored and not stored.

 Subfolder template for each application can be created individually.
 Following tokens are supported: